Who signs a young adult power of attorney form?

 Generally speaking, for a health care power of attorney form, the young adult will sign the document, along with two unrelated witnesses and a notary public.
 For a financial power of attorney, usually only a notary public is required along with the young adult’s signature.

-If you are completing a POA for a child and aren’t sure where he or she will be signing the documents, the signing portion may be left blank.
+If you are completing a power of attorney for a child and aren’t sure where he or she will be signing the documents, the signing portion may be left blank.
 When the child takes the forms to a notary public, the notary may handwrite the county and state of signing in the notary block portion of the document.

-When does a young adult POA become effective?
+When does a young adult power of attorney become effective?

 The young adult signing the POA form must be a legal adult, aged 18 or 19, depending on their home state.
 As soon as the form is signed, it is effective.